-In the period between the year 2002 and 2009 the solar thermal market grew significantly and reached the peak in 2009 due to rising oil prices but also due to new applications in the multifamily house sector and due to the tourism sector and due to applications in solar assisted district heating and industrial process heat.
+In the period between the year 2002 and 2009 the solar thermal market grew significantly and reached the peak in 2009 due to rising oil prices but also due to new applications in the multifamily house sector, the tourism sector as well as with new applications in solar assisted district heating and industrial process heat.

-After this phase of massive growths the sector is facing a declining market in the sixth year in a row.
-In the beginning of this development this was caused by the effects of economic and financial crisis but is now mainly influenced by low prices of fossil fuels and the growing competition with Photovoltaic systems.
+After this phase of massive growths the sector is facing a declining market in the seventh year in a row.
+In the beginning of this development this was caused by the effects of economic and financial crisis but is now mainly influenced by the growing competition with photovoltaic systems, the increased use of heat pumps as well as the still low prices of fossil fuels.

-In 2015 a total of 137,740 m2 solar thermal collectors were installed, which corresponds to an installed thermal capacity of 96.4 MWth.
-The development of the solar thermal collector market in Austria was characterized by a decrease of the sales figures of 11 % in 2015.
-The export rate of solar thermal collectors was with 82 % like in 2015.
+In 2016 a total of 111,930 m2 solar thermal collectors were installed, which corresponds to an installed thermal capacity of 78.4 MWth.
+The development of the solar thermal collector market in Austria was characterized by a decrease of the sales figures of 19 % in 2016.
+The export rate of solar thermal collectors rose up to 83 %.